AmericanRework/SimpleMower/SetupInstructions.md

 Assembly instuction + Suggested build/configuration order:
+0. Take a look at all the documentation, decide if you really want to do this.
+ElectricalDoc.jpg has pinouts of various stuff that should be helpful.

 1. Tear down your automower.
 Check the batteries, motors, gearboxes, etc...
 Make sure both batteries hold a charge (should be between 18 and 21v but might dip below if it's been off for a long time)

    Automower motor/gearbox PM: The grease dries out and gets dirt in them.
 Plenty of videos on the web of how to clean out a and re-grease a gearbox.
 Here's the part I've yet to see anywhere else: while you're in the gearbox, take a very careful look at the drive motors.
 Mine were packed full of dirt and dried grease - they did not spin very freely.
 This may have actually been the reason their servo amp board kept dying.
 But it's not like I have any way to check that with their closed dealer-only-ecosystem!
 I (carefully!) pulled my motors apart (requires angle grinding the steel crimped tabs on back of motor / cracking entire shell of motor so you can unplug them from the servo amp) and washed all the old gunk out then re-assembled.
 I bet a solvent soak then maybe an oil bath to ensure motor bearings have at least some lubrication and rust protection could free up a stuck drive motor without cutting the motor apart.